Resources for Foster Care Parents

 • Learn more information about Austin ISD Pre-K enrollment

-• College and Dual Credit Tuition and Fees Waiver- The Texas tuition and fee waiver provides tuition exemptions at state-supported institutions of higher education to youth who enroll as an undergraduate or in a dual credit high school course if:
+• College and Dual Credit Tuition and Fees Waiver- The State Tuition Waiver program provides tuition exemptions at state-supported institutions of higher education to youth who enroll as an undergraduate or in a dual credit high school course if:

 • The student was under the conservatorship of DFPS either: